JaneJeon/blink/README.md

 This is a basic 12-factor node app, so you could also just run it on your server directly with `pm2`.
 If you're hosting on your own environment, take care to configure the Redis and Postgres URLs correctly.

+Once you sign in with your SSO, make sure to give yourself admin privileges by running `npm run promote-user`.
+Note that this only works if you have signed up with SSO already and you're the only user; if someone else already signed up, find your user id and run `npm run promote-user $yourUserId`.

 ### Updating Heroku source for the server

 In your clone of this repo, run: